Maximise your income and minimise your expenditure with our advice on managing your money to keep students out of financial difficulty.

 You may wish to open a student bank account with an interest-free overdraft.
 It's important that you check the actual conditions of an overdraft as some may only be interest-free up to a certain level.

 Overdrafts for students are on average £500–£1,000 for the first year, increasing to £1,500 in your final year.

 Be aware that if you don't manage your account, your bank can refuse to extend your overdraft in subsequent academic years and/or remove your overdraft facility.

-Make sure you complete an HC1 form to see if you're eligible for financial assistance from the NHS for costs such as glasses and prescriptions.
+Make sure you check online to see if you're eligible for NHS financial assistance as a student, for costs such as glasses and prescriptions.

 See the NHS Low Income Scheme website for more information and to download the form.

 TOTUM (the new name for the NUS/student card!) is the UK's number one student discount card and it also doubles up as a PASS-accredited proof of age ID card.